-Editor’s note: Since September 2015, Worcester Sun has chronicled the trials and triumphs of Sun contributor Giselle Rivera-Flores as she explores ways to help her daughter and other Worcester families find affordable educational support and assistance.
-We used to describe her as an aspiring business owner; now, she’s an inspiring one.
-During her journey to establish and grow her nonprofit tutoring collaborative she has, you could say, stepped beyond the walls of her dream.
+Editor’s note: Since September 2015, Worcester Sun has chronicled the busy life of Sun contributor Giselle Rivera-Flores in the serial “A Mother’s Journey,” as she explores ways to help her daughter and other Worcester families find affordable educational support.
+We used to describe her as an aspiring business owner; now, she’s a full-fledged entrepreneur and acknowledged leader in the startup community.
+As Giselle has evolved, so has her story.
+Welcome to the third installment of “The Balancing Act.”

 The assumption that big and bold actions change the course of creation and innovation, to me, is fundamentally false.

 More often, change is created through the mundane work that comes before the big action sequences.
 From social movements to business markets, the real moments of change are created through redundant persuasion, gradually changing the minds of consumers, followers and leaders.
 It is endless, arduous work.